 - Cumulative Impact of United States Tariffs 2025

-- DNA Sequencing Market, by Sequencing Technology
+- DNA Sequencing Market, by Technology Type

 - DNA Sequencing Market, by Application

-- DNA Sequencing Market, by End-User
+- DNA Sequencing Market, by End User

-- DNA Sequencing Market, by Workflow Steps
+- DNA Sequencing Market, by Workflow

 - Americas DNA Sequencing Market